 In your work with The Media Club Podcast, what role does music play in shaping the mood and emotional arc of a podcast episode?
 Are there specific examples where music has really elevated the content?

-So we make a weekly show for the media industry - this is an audience that understands genre and formats, so we like to have fun with that by wrapping up each episode with a brand new gameshow format, complete with theme and tension music.
+So, we make a weekly show for the media industry - this is an audience that understands genre and formats, so we like to have fun with that by wrapping up each episode with a brand new gameshow format, complete with theme and tension music.

 When sourcing music for podcasts, what key factors do you consider to ensure the track compliments the story and resonates with the target audience?

-It’s light-hearted feature, but also a nod to the incredible work that creatives are doing every day across the UK.
+It’s a light-hearted feature, but also a nod to the incredible work that creatives are doing every day across the UK.
 So it needs to be nuanced, as well as very silly.

 What that means is that if we do a parody of The Traitors one week, we’ll need music that feels exactly like that - not just tension beds, but stings and sweepers too - to accurately mirror the original production.